Squeezo/apologizr/README.md

 ## About

-A simple Express-based application to search, view and save Tweets.
-Used for the @GuyApologetic account, a Twitter experiment.
+A simple Express, React, Socket.io application to search, post, view and save Tweets.
+Used to manage the experimental @GuyApologetic Twitter account.
 This is a work in progress.
 I apologize if you don't find this useful.

 "Why?", asked no one.